kevinquan121/OOT_Buyers/README.md

 in this step, the model is recalibrated to incorporate an additional residential zone, luxury housing.
 The code files are included in a separate folder, "Luxury_Housing".
 The way to solve the model and do post-computation analysis is the same as the baseline mdoel.

 ## Other Resources:
-If you need a brief introduction or crash course on coputation in Fortran, we would refer you to the following resources,
+If you need a brief introduction or crash course on computation in Fortran, we would refer you to the following resources,

 A quantitative economics class taught by Jack Favilukis: https://sites.google.com/site/jackfavilukis/teaching/comm590